cr0manty/Fox_Music/README.md

 # Fox Music

+An application for using music with the ability to download from the cloud and save it in the phone’s memory.
+Convenient storage of tracks in one place, allows you to listen to your favorite tracks offline, and the creation of playlists will allow you to distribute tracks into a variety of categories and for every taste of the listener.

 ## UI preview
 1. Launching the application opens the playlist tab, where the user can add а new playlist giving him a name.